Pacerelle Docs

 Long-running agents

-For long-running agents, persist SDK state between restarts:
+For long-running encrypted agents, persist Signal state between restarts:

 • Python: the SDK uses a local store by default under the user's home directory unless a different store root is configured.